- James Tam

 A few of his pals cheered him on.
 Us older guys were all indifferent, not showing the slightest hint of interest or irritation.

 I was tempted to say ‘he still isn’t much of one’, but refrained from responding.
-If Mooloo had pretended not to hear Ah Wah, he would not grant me similar courteousy.
+If Mooloo had pretended not to hear Ah Wah, he would not have granted me similar courteousy.
 Instead, I grasped the opportunity to find out a little bit more about Ah Wah.

 ‘Actually,’ I asked casually — oh by the way — ‘what were you in TC for?’